Kalanchoe pinnata: Taxonomy and nomenclature

 The plant Kalanchoe pinnata was harvested by Pierre Sonnerat in Isle de France (Mauritius) and communicated to Lamarck who described it in 1786 as the Cotyledon pinnata.
 Subsequently, the Paris naturalist Christiaan Hendrik Persoon reclassified it in the Kalanchoe (calling it Calanchoe pinnata 1805-1807, with an orthographic variant).
+It was first published in Syn.
+Pl. vol.1 on page 446 in 1805.

 At the same time, in London, the botanist Richard Anthony Salisbury described the same plant from a specimen received from Bengal, under the name of Bryophyllum calycinum, and at the same time created the new genus Bryophyllum.

+The specific Latin specific epithet "pinnata" is the feminine form of the Latin adjective pinnatus, meaning "pinnate".

 It has several local names in its native Madagascar: falatanantsifaona, malainana, rendadiaka, sodifafana and tsilafafa.
 In the Philippines, it is known as katakataka or kataka-taka which is an adjective meaning 'astonishing' or 'remarkable'.

+The writer Johann Wolfgang von Goethe (1749–1832), who was an amateur naturalist of some repute, was "passionately fond" of this plant and liked to give baby plantlets of the air plant, as gifts to friends who visited his home.
+He also discussed his air plant at length in an essay in 1817, titled in Geschichte meiner botanischen Studien ("History of my botanical studies").

 Cultivation

 In temperate regions, Kalanchoe pinnata is grown as an indoor ornamental plant.
 Like most succulents, it cannot survive hard frost and will not thrive in environments in which the temperature drops below 10 C. It favours well-drained soil, the roots being otherwise susceptible to rot.
 In the tropics, K. pinnata is grown outdoors in gardens, from which it may escape to become naturalised - often as an invasive weed.